katarinabraun/SARSCoV2_passage_MS/data_raw/ONT_bams/README.md

 # Raw Data

-All ONT bam files other than the `primary_NP_swab.bam` file exceed the 100MB GitHub file size limit.
+All ONT bam files exceed the 50MB GitHub file size limit.
 We are happy to share bam files if requested -- our contact information is on the main README in this repository.

 However, all raw data can be found at this bioproject: [PRJNA607948](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA607948/).